Some of you may be a little scared, okay terrified of giving birth.

 This time, at 38 weeks, she thought she had to go to the bathroom.
 Wiped saw blood and knew to get the hell out of there.
 Called me to no avail so called the neighbour down the street who had to run in her pajamas to make it in time.
 Her husband floored it to the hospital, tossed her in a wheelchair and screamed, "My wife is giving birth.
 Now!"

 Now, I'm sure L&D nurses hear this about 80 times a night so I can appreciate their failure to hustle.

 One of the senior nurses came over and asked how many minutes apart her contractions were.
-As Megan climbed up on the bed she told her she hadn't had any.
+As Moira climbed up on the bed she told her she hadn't had any.
 Just as the nurse replied, "Then I doubt you're in labour, let's have a look.", out popped the baby.

 Out popped the fucking baby!

 These aren't peanut children either.
 Both boys weighed in between seven and eight pounds each.